apache/nuttx/configs/stm32f429i-disco/README.txt

       nsh> fb

     Also included is the touchscreen test of apps/examples/touchscreen.
-This example will simply open the touchscrren driver then collect and display touch inputs:
+This example will simply open the touchscreen driver then collect and display touch inputs:

       nsh> tc 1